Peham33/container-application-challenge/README.md

 kubectl delete -A ValidatingWebhookConfiguration ingress-nginx-admission
 ```

-### Applying the configuration of the base cluster pods.
+### Applying the configuration of the base cluster pods

 ```bash
 kubectl apply -f github-registry-secret.yaml # Allows for pulling private Docker images